UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Quick_Start.md

 Your username and password are the same as those for your central UCL user id.
 Legion, Myriad, and Grace are only accessible from within UCL’s network.
-If you need to access them from outside, you need to log in via Socrates, a departmental machine, or install the IS VPN service.
+If you need to access them from outside, you need to log in via the Gateway, a departmental machine, or install the IS VPN service.

 More details on connecting to these services are provided on the [Accessing RC Systems](Accessing_RC_Systems) page.